tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 With this data structure of two complementary matrices it is easy to apply combinatorial filtering routines that are both flexible and time-efficient (fast).
 The following example queries for fold changes of at least 2 (here `lfc >= 1 | lfc <= -1`)
 plus p-values of 0.5 or lower.
-Note, all intermediate and final results are stored in a logical matrix.
+Note, all intermediate and final results are stored in
+logical matrices.
 The corresponding matrix-to-matrix comparisons performed here are very fast to compute and require zero looping instructions by the user.

 ``` r